powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

         dc-fallback-enabled-after-ac-divergence: True
         sensitivity-variable-batch-size: 15000

-The flow decomposition parameters can be overwriten in Python.
+The flow decomposition parameters can be overwritten in Python.
 If you have memory issues, do not hesitate to reduce the `sensitivity-variable-batch-size` parameter.

 .. doctest::